 Electric vehicle

-The electric vehicle problem is a benchmark in optimal control motivated by energy-efficient driving strategies.
-It was introduced by Petit & Sciarretta (2011) as a simplified longitudinal model of an electric vehicle driving along a road with varying slope.
-The state is the position $x(\cdot)$ and velocity $v(\cdot)$, while the control $u(\cdot)$ represents the traction/braking command.
+The Electric Vehicle (EV) trajectory problem is a benchmark in optimal control for energy-efficient driving.
+It was introduced by Petit & Sciarretta (2011) as a simplified longitudinal model of an electric vehicle moving along a road with varying slope.
+The state variables are the vehicle position $x(t)$ and velocity $v(t)$, and the control $u(t)$ represents the traction/braking command.
+The objective is to minimise a combination of mechanical energy consumption and control effort, subject to boundary conditions on the trip distance and vehicle velocity over a fixed horizon.

-where $r(x)$ models the road slope as a cubic polynomial
+where the road slope is modelled as a cubic polynomial

 Qualitative behaviour

-- The optimal solution balances between using traction and braking to respect the velocity boundary conditions while minimising the integral cost.
+- The optimal solution balances traction and braking to respect the velocity boundary conditions while minimising energy consumption.

-- Road slope variations $r(x)$ strongly influence the structure of the optimal control.
+- Road slope variations $r(x)$ introduce nonlinearities, strongly influencing the structure of the optimal control.

-- For flat roads, the solution tends to a bang–singular–bang profile, while slopes induce asymmetric profiles.
+- For flat roads, the solution often exhibits a bang–singular–bang profile, while slopes lead to asymmetric trajectories.

 Characteristics

-- Nonlinear second-order dynamics with drag, gravity and slope effects.
+- Nonlinear second-order dynamics including drag, gravity, and slope effects.

-- Mixed quadratic cost reflecting energy and smoothness trade-off.
+- Mixed linear–quadratic cost reflecting energy and smoothness trade-offs.

 References